-Property and equipment are carried at cost less accumulated amortization.
+Capital assets are carried at cost less accumulated amortization.
 Amortization is calculated annually as follows:

-Office equipment under capital lease

-- straight-line over the term of the lease
+Office equipment under capital lease - straight-line over the term of the lease

-Computer equipment

-- 30% declining balance
+Computer equipment - 30% declining balance

-Leasehold improvements

-- straight-line over the term of the lease plus one renewal term except in the year of acquisition, at which time amortization is provided for at one-half the annual rate.
+Leasehold improvements - straight-line over the term of the lease plus one renewal term except in the year of acquisition, at which time amortization is provided for at one-half the annual rate.

-Office furniture Computer software - 20% declining balance- 100% declining balance
+Office furniture - 20% declining balance Computer software - 100% declining balance